Erasmus+ Traineeship: Rewards and Benefits

 - Now you apply for a grant: Grant Application Form.
 You will receive a grant agreement for your signature from Dalarna University.

-- You will receive the grant from Dalarna University as soon as the traineeship organizer (your employer) informs us that you have commenced your traineeship.
+- You will receive the grant from Dalarna University as soon as the traineeship employer informs us that you have commenced your traineeship.

 After Your Return

-- The traineeship organizer will draw up a Trainee Certificate no later than five weeks after you complete your traineeship and should send a copy to both you and Dalarna University.
+- The traineeship employer will draw up a Trainee Certificate no later than five weeks after you complete your traineeship and should send a copy to both you and Dalarna University.

 - You will once again complete an online language test.